pulumi/pulumi-hugo/themes/default/content/learn/_index.md

     Learn all the concepts of Pulumi, along with best practices and
     architectural patterns.

-    Each tutorial will step you through exploring Pulumi and completing a
+    Each tutorial will step you through core Pulumi concepts.
+    These learning pathways assume that you are familiar with
+    the basics of the Pulumi workflow.
+If you are new to Pulumi,
-    project.
-Start with Pulumi Fundamentals to get comfortable with
+    complete the [Get Started series](/docs/get-started) to get comfortable with
-    vocabulary, then try another pathway to explore more!
+    the basics.
+Then try one of the below pathways to explore more!
 ---

 Ipsum lorem